- Written by Dr.Mehmet Demircioglu

 For many international patients, the first decision is how long to stay after surgery.
 A few protected recovery days are often more useful than rushing through the schedule.
 Keep that in mind with how many days to stay in Turkey after a hair transplant.
 The purpose is to leave with the grafts protected, the donor area checked, and the instructions understood.

 Flying home is a separate planning point.
 Most medically stable patients can fly, but the airport can create bumping, sweating, luggage strain, poor sleep, and rushed movements.
-The guide on flying after a hair transplant gives a better framework than assuming travel permission means normal holiday behavior.
+The timing for flying after a hair transplant gives a better framework than assuming travel permission means normal holiday behavior.

-If your calendar only works by adding a beach holiday immediately after surgery, I would rather move the surgery date than force recovery to fit the vacation.
-A hair transplant should be planned around the grafts, donor area, skin healing, and follow-up, not around the hotel pool.
+If your calendar only works by adding a beach holiday immediately after surgery, moving the surgery date may be the better decision.
+A hair transplant should be planned around the grafts, donor area, skin healing, and follow up, not around the hotel pool.

 Season changes comfort, but it does not remove the recovery rules.
-Summer can work well for disciplined patients who can stay indoors, avoid strong sun, and keep the scalp cool.
-Winter can be easier for avoiding beach pressure, but winter does not protect a patient who returns to normal activity too quickly.
+Summer can work well if you can stay indoors, avoid strong sun, and keep the scalp cool.
+Winter can be easier for avoiding beach pressure, but winter does not protect someone who returns to normal activity too quickly.

-Whether summer or winter is better for a hair transplant should be judged in context.
+Whether summer or winter is better for a hair transplant depends on the recovery plan in front of you.
 The best season is the one that lets you recover properly.
 For some patients, that means avoiding surgery just before a beach trip, wedding, work event, or long outdoor holiday.

-I look at the patient’s real schedule.
-If the patient can rest quietly, stay shaded, follow washing instructions, and avoid swimming, summer may be acceptable.
-If the patient knows they will be on a beach every day, sweating under a hat, or trying to hide the transplant from friends, the timing is weak even if the surgery itself is technically possible.
+I look at the real schedule.
+If you can rest quietly, stay shaded, follow washing instructions, and avoid swimming, summer may be acceptable.
+If you know you will be on a beach every day, sweating under a hat, or trying to hide the transplant from friends, the timing is weak even if the surgery itself is technically possible.

 A clinic that makes the recovery sound too easy may be focusing on the booking rather than the patient.
 Serious planning should include what you will actually do in the first two weeks and what you should avoid during the first months.

-Contact the clinic if beach exposure is followed by fresh bleeding, open skin, worsening pain, spreading redness, discharge, pus, fever, increasing swelling, or a clear impact to the recipient area.
-Also contact the clinic if you had sunburn on the transplanted area or if scabs were pulled off by rubbing, towel drying, hat removal, or scratching.
+Get clinic review if beach exposure is followed by fresh bleeding, open skin, worsening pain, spreading redness, discharge, pus, fever, increasing swelling, or a clear impact to the recipient area.
+Get clinic review as well if you had sunburn on the transplanted area or if scabs were pulled off by rubbing, towel drying, hat removal, or scratching.

 Do not cover a problem with sunscreen, oils, aloe vera, heavy moisturizer, antiseptic, or leftover medication without medical guidance.
 Products can hide what the skin is doing and may irritate tissue that needs review.

-When I ask for photos, I prefer simple clear images in natural indoor light, taken from the front, both sides, and above if possible.
+For photos, simple clear images in natural indoor light are enough.
+Take the front, both sides, and above if possible.
 Do not keep pressing the scalp to show the concern.
 The aim is to show the skin, not to test whether the grafts are still there.

 If everything looks settled and the exposure was brief, the answer may simply be to return to careful aftercare and avoid repeating the mistake.
 If the skin is getting worse, the answer changes.
 A clear early message to the clinic is better than waiting several days while trying home solutions.